Who is this article for?

 |

-Tier selector | You can select multiple Tiers by using the "in" operator options. |
+Tier selector | If Tiers are enabled for your plan, you can select multiple Tiers by using the "in" operator options. |

 Partnership | Partner key | Static |